GateScheduleConfiguratorBase

 gateCycleDuration double

-the globally used gate scheduling period in each PeriodicGate modules
+The globally used gate scheduling period in each PeriodicGate module

 configuration object []